gouldmatt/treenomial/README.md

 ## Overview

 The package **treenomial** is an application of polynomials that uniquely describe trees.
-It provides tools for tree anaylsis and comparison based on polynomials.
+It provides tools for tree analysis and comparison based on polynomials.
 The core functions are:

   - **`treeToPoly()`**: convert trees to tree distinguishing polynomials